 For day hikers and horseback riders, nearby Maroon Creek Trail offers a less crowded alternative to viewing the Maroon Bells, Pyramid Peak and the entire Maroon valley.
 The gentle, flat terrain offers scenic stops that are great for picnicking.

 Silver Queen Campground has five campsites available for advanced reservation which are able to accommodate tents, trailers, and RVs.
-Sites are equipped with picnic tables, vault toilets, campfire rings and drinking water.
+Sites are equipped with picnic tables, vault toilets, food storage lockers (bear boxes), campfire rings and drinking water.
 Electrical hook-ups are not available.
 Horses are not allowed in the campground.

 The Maroon Bells Scenic Area is surrounded by the Maroon Bells-Snowmass Wilderness.
 This wilderness is one of the five original Colorado wilderness areas designated by the 1964 Wilderness Act.
 Its scenic value exudes from its aspen groves, meadows of wildflowers, and dark forests of spruce and fir that rise up from the valleys to alpine landscapes.
 Here, bighorn sheep, pika, and ptarmigan find habitat above timberline.